TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    Return an object representing the specialization of a generic class by type arguments found in *key*.

-This method is looked up on the class object itself, and when defined in the class body, this method is implicitly a class method.
+This method is looked up on the kundi object itself, and when defined in the kundi body, this method is implicitly a kundi method.
 Note, this mechanism is primarily reserved for use with static type hints, other usage is discouraged.